 These homemade subs are piled high with Italian cold cuts, like mortadella, capocollo (also known as ‘capicola’ or ‘coppa’, as well as other names), and genoa salami.
 Plus, there’s provolone cheese, veggies, hot peppers, and a homemade vinaigrette.
 Talk about good!

-- For me, at least, there’s fond memories of when hubby and I were dating
+- For me, at least, there’s fond memories of when hubby and I were dating.

-- They’re made in about 10 minutes
+- These homemade subs are made in about 10 minutes.

 How to Make a Sub Sandwich